-Paris is one of the most walkable cities in Europe, but you’ll often need to turn to public transportation to get you from point A to point B. It can be quite overwhelming when traveling to try and understand an unfamiliar, complex system, so we’ve compiled everything you need to know about public transport in Paris!
+Paris is one of the most walkable cities in Europe, but you’ll often need to turn to public transportation to get you from point A to point B. It can be quite overwhelming when traveling to try and understand an unfamiliar, complex system, so we’ve compiled everything you need to know about public transportation in Paris!

 Unfortunately, the English version of the RATP website (RATP is the government-run group in charge of public transport in Paris) only lists a very limited array of ticket types, but there are actually so many more.
 I’m here to tell you all the different types of tickets available to you, as a traveler, as well as some general basics on the system itself.
 These things will really take the stress out of a simple trip across the city!

 The Paris region is divided into 5 zones.
 Paris is shaped roughly like a circle, and the zones simply radiate out from the city in layers, a bit like an onion.
 As you might have guessed, Paris is considered zone 1, while everything else lives in zones 2-5.
 The zones are important to understand because traveling through these different zones requires special types of tickets.
 The most common destinations outside of zone 1 are: the two airports (Charles de Gaulle and Orly), the Château de Versailles and Disneyland Paris.
 I’ll talk more about that later on.